TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Control_Unit_Experiments/Control_Unit_Tests.md

 ## Experiment 6: Fault Detection and Safe Halt Test

 **Purpose:** Verify that the Control Unit detects TMC2209 DIAG pin faults mid-move and ignores boot noise until the `0x11` handshake is received.
-These behaviors are implemented in `checkFault()`, the UART parser's nibble validation, and the `piReady` flag respectively.
+These behaviors are implemented in `checkFault()` and the `piReady` flag respectively.

 **Procedure:**